irlbunny/OverlySensitiveSpectrograms/README.md

-# OverlySensitiveSpectrograms
+# Overly Sensitive Spectrograms
 Ever wanted your environment spectrograms to look more epic?
-This plugin allows you to adjust the sensitivity of them.
+This Beat Saber plugin allows you to adjust the sensitivity of them.